anshulyadav32/linux-server/README.md

 2. **Make sure you have bash installed.**

 3. **(Optional) Review and configure module scripts as needed:**
     - All modules are located in the `modules/` directory.
     - You can inspect or modify individual module scripts before installation.
+    - To install only the DNS module manually:
+       ```bash
+       bash modules/dns/install.sh
+       ```

 4. **Run the main install script:**
    ```bash